Boon-Jun/CS3245-HW3/README.txt

 1) Document Ids in the directory are are parsed to integers and sorted

+2) Preprocess the text in each document.
+	i) Prepare the text by replacing '\n' characters in text with ' ' ii) Apply the NLTK sentence tokenizer followed by word tokenizer iii) Apply the NLTK Porter Stemmer
+	iv) Case fold each token
+	v) Remove leading and trailing quotation marks (This was done to normalize the terms which were incorrectly tokenized with the apostrophe by the tokenizer.
+Such tokens are common in speech where the sentence is wrapped in apostrophes)

-2) Tokenize, casefold and stem the text in each document.
-NLTK Tokenizer and NLTK Porter Stemmer are used.
-Upon preprocessing a document, for each term, if the term is new, add the term to the dictionary and the postings.
+3) For each term, if the term is new, add the term to the dictionary and the postings.
 Then add the occuring Document Id (if it has not already been added) into the corresponding postings list in the postings and update the document frequency in the dictionary.

 3) Then, add approximately sqrt(document_frequency) evenly spaced skip pointers to every postings list in the postings, in the form of an index to a document_id to its right,